kushvikas/Machine-Learning-Projects/README.md

 False Negative: The algorithm predicted you would get below a B, and you didn’t.
 Let’s calculate the accuracy of a classification algorithm!

+Recall

+Accuracy can be an extremely misleading statistic depending on your data.
+Consider the example of an algorithm that is trying to predict whether or not there will be over 3 feet of snow on the ground tomorrow.
+We can write a pretty accurate classifier right now: always predict False.
+This classifier will be incredibly accurate — there are hardly ever many days with that much snow.
+But this classifier never finds the information we’re actually interested in.

+In this situation, the statistic that would be helpful is recall.
+Recall measures the percentage of relevant items that your classifier found.
+In this example, recall is the number of snow days the algorithm correctly predicted divided by the total number of snow days.
+Another way of saying this is:

+True Positives / (True Positives + False Negatives) Our algorithm that always predicts False might have a very high accuracy, but it never will find any True Positives, so its recall is 0.
+This makes sense; recall should be very low for such an absurd classifier.

+Precision

+Unfortunately, recall isn’t a perfect statistic either.
+For example, we could create a snow day classifier that always returns True.
+This would have low accuracy, but its recall would be 1 because it would be able to accurately find every snow day.
+But this classifier is just as nonsensical as the one before!
+The statistic that will help demonstrate that this algorithm is flawed is precision.

+In the snow day example, precision is the number of snow days the algorithm correctly predicted divided by the number of times it predicted there would be a snow day.
+The formula for precision is below:

+True Positives / (True Positives + False Positives) The algorithm that predicts every day is a snow day has recall of 1, but it will have very low precision.
+It correctly predicts every snow day, but there are tons of false positives as well.

+Precision and recall are statistics that are on opposite ends of a scale.
+If one goes down, the other will go up.